Take one capsule twice daily for at least two weeks.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Amitiza® 24 microgram soft capsules; Sucampo Pharma Europe Ltd, The electronic Medicines Compendium.
-Dated October 2013.
+Manufacturer's PIL, Amitiza® 24 microgram soft capsules; Takeda UK Ltd, The electronic Medicines Compendium.
+Dated December 2016.

 British National Formulary 73rd Edition (Mar 2017); British Medical Association and Royal Pharmaceutical Society of Great Britain, London.

 This isn't a question but I just wanted to share this for anybody that it might help because it truly changed my life.
 I've had chronic constipation since I was 3 years old.
 When I was 3, I was...Caybee